When I turn the key nothing happens.

 - Starter motor

-If the fuse does not fix the problem let's move on to the battery.
+Let's start with the battery.
 The quickest way to make your initial check of the entire starting system and particularly the battery is to get a jump.
 Yep, get some jumper cables and jump the mower off your car.
-Turn the key and try to start it in the normal fashion(normal meaning YOU in the seat, PTO off, BRAKE pressed all the way down).
+Turn the key and try to start it in the normal fashion.
 If it starts cool!
 It is likely a bad battery.

 - Charge the battery for a few hours, on a charger.